 - The religion of the Charcas is the cult of Pachamama.

 - Education is carried out in the Aymara language.

 - The flag of Charcas is blue with a solid white circle in the center.
 On the white circle is green serpent in a spiral.
 There is a border around the blue which is divided into four parts, green, red, white and yellow.
 The blazon is: azure, a roundel white charged with a serpent involved vert, a bordure quarterly vert, rouge, argent and or.

 - The meaning: The white roundel is the moon.
 It, the serpent and the spiral are symbols of Pachamama.
-The border quarterly makes it look like the flag is placed on top of the flag of the Empire.
-The comarca is protected by the Empire.
+The border quarterly makes it look like the flag is placed on top of the flag of the Empire symboliziing that the comarca is protected by the Empire.